-Based on reported use of this NWP during that time period, the Albuquerque, Galveston, Fort Worth and Tulsa Districts estimated that 0 percent of the NWP 34 verifications will require compensatory mitigation to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse environmental effects.
-The verified activities that do not require compensatory mitigation will have been determined by Albuquerque, Galveston, Fort Worth and Tulsa district engineers to result in no more than minimal individual and cumulative adverse environmental effects without compensatory mitigation.
-During 2017-2022, the Albuquerque, Galveston, Fort Worth and Tulsa Districts expect little change to the percentage of NWP 34 verifications requiring compensatory mitigation, because there have been no substantial changes in the mitigation general condition or the NWP regulations for determining when compensatory mitigation is to be required for NWP activities.
-The Albuquerque, Galveston, Fort Worth and Tulsa Districts estimates that approximately 0 acres of compensatory mitigation will be required each year to offset authorized impacts.
+Based on reported use of this NWP during that time period, the Albuquerque, Galveston, Fort Worth and Tulsa Districts estimated the percentage of these NWP verifications requiring compensatory mitigation and the estimated requirements in both acres or credits to offset the authorized impacts to waters of the United States and ensure that the authorized activities result in only minimal adverse environmental effects.
+(See Table 4) The verified activities that do not require compensatory mitigation will have been determined by Albuquerque, Galveston, Fort Worth and Tulsa district engineers to result in no more than minimal individual and cumulative adverse environmental effects without compensatory mitigation.
+During 2017-2022, the Albuquerque, Galveston, Fort Worth and Tulsa Districts expect little change to the percentage of NWP verifications requiring compensatory mitigation, because there have been no substantial changes in the mitigation general condition or the NWP regulations for determining when compensatory mitigation is to be required for NWP activities.
 The demand for these types of activities could increase or decrease over the five-year duration of this NWP.